adejam/companies-list/README.md

 ## Fetch data from external API

-Due to using `localStorage` which would not work in `getStaticPaths` since `getStaticPaths` works on the server side, `getInitialProps` was used to get the `id` parameter which was then used to get the required data to show individual company.
+Due to using `localStorage` which would not work in `getStaticPaths` since `getStaticPaths` works on the server side, `useRouter` hook was used to get the `id` parameter which was then used to get the required data to show individual company.

 In case an external API was integrated to the project, we can then use `getStaticPaths` to define a list of paths that have to be rendered to HTML at build time since the page uses a dynamic route.
 The code below would be used to achieve this.